Lloyd Center Tower

 Office building in Portland, Oregon, U.S.

 The Lloyd Center Tower is a 290 foot (88-meter) tall office tower in the Lloyd District of Portland, Oregon.
 At 20 stories, it is the tallest building in Oregon East of the Willamette River.

 It was designed by John Graham & Associates and was completed in 1981.
 Companies who have occupied the tower include Durst Buildings Corp., who sold the tower to PacifiCorp in 1994.
 PacifiCorp sold 50% of the office space in the tower in 1995 to Ashforth Pacific, Inc. A skybridge that connected the publicly accessible second floor to Lloyd Center across Northeast 9th Avenue has been removed due to demolition of the former Nordstrom section of Lloyd Center, with said section being built back up as a live music venue.

-In 2001, the building was given the local and regional Earth Award by the Building Owners and Managers Association.
-In 2007, Integra Telecom moved their headquarters into some of the upper floors of the Lloyd Center Tower.